-Why use AspectTM herbicide?
-Can't you just cut the vegetation?
+Why use GarlonTM XRT and GarlonTM RTU herbicides?
+Can't you just cut vegetation?

-Mowing and trimming are important parts of any right-ofway maintenance program, but mechanical means alone do not provide a long-term sustainable solution for managing vegetation along right of ways.
+Mowing and trimming are important parts of any right-of-way maintenance program, but mechanical means alone do not provide a long-term sustainable solution for managing vegetation along rights-of-way.
 Mechanical control can reduce pollinator habitat, distribute weed seeds and cause some plant species to re-sprout rapidly resulting in increased density of the stand.
 In addition, flying debris and cutting equipment can be dangerous to animals, wildlife, work crews and surrounding property.
-Mechanical control also needs to be repeated frequently in order to maintain the right of way.
+Mechanical control also needs to be repeated frequently in order to maintain the right-of-way.

-Selective application of AspectTM herbicide allows desirable species to flourish which increases biodiversity.
-It is less disruptive to the landscape and controls the entire plant so crews only need to visit the right-of-way for vegetation management once every two to four years.
+Selective application of GarlonTM XRT and GarlonTM RTU herbicides allows desirable species to flourish which increases biodiversity.
+It is less disruptive to the landscape and controls the entire plant so crews only need to visit the right of way for vegetation management once every two to four years.
 Integrated vegetation management programs use both mechanical and herbicide control strategies and are proven to be the most cost effective long-term vegetation management strategy.

-Why does vegetation need to be controlled along a right-of-way?
+Why does vegetation along a right of way need to be controlled?

-Safety is the major reason for managing vegetation along rights-of-way as trees, brush and weeds can create safety hazards.
+Safety is the major reason for managing vegetation along rightsof-way as trees, brush and weeds can create safety hazards.

 For driver and passenger safety, vegetation cannot block traffic signs or roadside markers and it must not conceal guardrails or overtake road shoulders.
 Vegetation must not obstruct driver vision at intersections or block the line of sight around curves.
 Excessive vegetation also prevents proper drainage, which damages roadbeds by creating potholes and other hazards.

 Trees growing into power lines can cause electrical power outages and make maintenance difficult and dangerous.
 Additionally, areas around utility substations and land beneath transmission towers require a vegetation-free zone to prevent fire hazards and ensure the transfer of electricity.

-Railway companies need to control weeds along their rights-ofway to maintain the ballast.
-Weeds hold water around railway ties causing them to rot, increasing chances for derailment accidents.
+Railway companies need to control weeds along their rights-of-way to maintain the ballast.
+Weeds hold water around railway ties causing them to rot and increasing chances for derailment accidents.
 Sparks from the rails can also ignite weeds and brush growing too close to the ballast, which can create a fire hazard for neighbouring residents.
-Brush that obstructs motorists' views at railway crossings is especially dangerous; preventing growth can help avert car/train accidents.
+Brush that obstructs motorists' views at railway crossings is especially dangerous; preventing their growth can help avert car/train accidents.